Use this class practical to produce aspirin in a microscale esterification reaction using phosphoric acid as a catalyst

 - Read our standard health and safety guidance.

 - Wear eye protection throughout (splash-resistant goggles to BS EN166 3).

 - This experiment should be done in a fume cupboard.

-- 2-Hydroxybenzoic acid is harmful if swallowed or in contact with the skin and can cause eye damage.
+- 2-hydroxybenzoic acid – see CLEAPSS Hazcard HC052.
+2-hydroxybenzoic acid (salicylic acid) is HARMFUL if swallowed or in contact with the skin and can cause eye damage.

-- Ethanoic anhydride is CORROSIVE, harmful if swallowed or inhaled and flammable.
+- Ethanoic anhydride – see CLEAPSS Hazcard HC039.
+Ethanoic anhydride is CORROSIVE, HARMFUL if swallowed or inhaled and FLAMMABLE.

 The reaction that takes place in this experiment is illustrated by the diagram below.